Want to know how to eliminate stress with your nose?

 However, slow and steady calming breathing shifts your body and brain into the ‘parasympathetic nervous response’.
 This is a good thing!

-As long as there isn’t a sabre-toothed tiger running after you!
+As long as there isn’t a saber-toothed tiger running after you!

 Our stress system has evolved to have us only focus on the source of danger, and take appropriate action.
 (This, of course, includes running away, attacking the threat or freezing to the spot, hoping we’re not noticed.)